jillesvangurp/kt-search/docs/README.md

 - [x] Extract the kotlin DSLs to a multi platform module.
 - [x] Rename the project to kt-search and give it its own repository
-- [x] Implement a new client using ktor and kotlinx-serialization
+- [ ] Implement a new client using ktor and kotlinx-serialization (in progress)
 - [ ] Port the IndexRepository to the new client
-- [x] Port the bulk indexing functionality to the new client
+- [ ] Port the bulk indexing functionality to the new client
 - [ ] Update documentation for the new client
 - [ ] Delete the legacy client module from this project once all functionality has been ported
 - [ ] Extract an interface for the new client and provide alternate implementations.
 By extracting the dsl, I've created the possibility to use different JSON serialization and parsing strategies.
 So potentially we could support alternate http transport and parsing without too much trouble.